-I decided to waited until my oldest went away to college to start the switch.
+I decided to wait until my oldest went away to college to start the switch.
 My son moved into my daughter’s bedroom while I repainted his room and moved my items out of his future bedroom.
 Did I mention I removed the popcorn from the ceilings too?
-Our lives and house where a mess during our modern boys bedroom DIY makeover, but it was so worth it.
+Our lives and the house were a mess during our modern boy’s bedroom DIY makeover, but it was so worth it.

 The Design Plan: